1. Don’t follow your passion, it’s a trap. Chasing your passion is one of the most brainwashing statements our generation has ever been told.

 Many people are confused about what their passion truly is, especially when young.
-The most common passions worldwide include swimming, sports, reading etc which are not available jobs for most people.
-Most people wouldn’t even like doing these things anymore if they had to monetize it somehow.
+The most common passions worldwide include swimming, sports, reading etc. which are not available jobs for most people.
+Most people wouldn’t even like doing these things anymore if they had to monetise it somehow.

 Conversely, being a rockstar and playing music all day can be an absolute nightmare of a career path.
 Why do you think so many rockstars become depressed and kill themselves with drugs and hookers?
 Do they seem totally blissfully happy and zen about their working conditions?
 They’re separated from their families half the time and are a slave to a tour schedule.

-2. Love in your 20’s will serve as you teacher, in your middle life as your foundation, and in your old age as your fondest memories.
-If you are in your 20’s, many relationships will fail and not work but function as learning exercises.
+2. Love in your 20s will serve as your teacher, in your middle life as your foundation, and in your old age as your fondest memories.
+If you are in your 20s, many relationships will fail and not work but function as learning exercises.
 Because of this, don’t stress so much.
-It’s all just practice until you’re married.
+It’s all just practise until you’re married.

 If single, learn to be happy by yourself and not rely on a partner for validation or happiness.
 You can’t make somebody else happy if you don’t know how to be happy yourself.
 Two badly adjusted people who are not harmonious between their heart and mind cannot balance each other’s weaknesses out.
 We must be balanced in order not to disrupt the balance of another.
 You want your partner to bring out your best traits, not your worst traits.

-Too many people cling to relationships in their 20s then end up breaking up anyways because of a work relocation.
+Too many people cling to relationships in their 20s then end up breaking up anyway because of a work relocation or the like.
 Our 20s are still pretty volatile, plan for that.
-It's normal to date and stuff just don't act like its the end of the world if you're single.
-One day you're going to be married to the same person for the last 60 years and will reminisce about being alone.
+It’s normal to date and stuff, just don’t act like its the end of the world if you’re single.
+One day you’re going to be married to the same person for the last 60 years and will reminisce about being alone.